Unite-AS/hiring/jobs/swe-en.md

 - A proactive mindset who dares to challenge established truths and contributes constructively to the continuous improvement of technology and work methods.
 - Experience with subscriptions, transactions, payments, and logins.
 - The ability to work well both independently and in a team, and is skilled at communicating technical solutions to non-technical people.
-- Several years of experience with enterprise-level Java, and a willingness to work with modern frontend technologies.
+- Several years of experience with enterprise-level Java.
 - Experience with data-driven and product-driven development.
 - A results-oriented approach and is driven by creating value for customers and the company.
 - A sense of ownership and the ability to work proactively to solve problems, with a high degree of execution.
 - A genuine desire to learn and grow professionally.
 - Experience with or interest in CI/CD and infrastructure.
+- Willingness to work with modern frontend technologies.

 We offer you an energetic and results-oriented environment with a high level of commitment, competitive terms, and cozy offices in central Oslo with a flexible and hybrid work schedule.